This is the second post in a series about migraines. Start with the first post, about hormonal triggers.

 What leaks through that shouldn’t?

-→ Food protein molecules that are not completely broken down.
-Your immune system can tag these as antigens, or invaders, and creates antibodies against them in defense.
-In the process, you can also create antibodies against your own body tissue, which is an auto-immune attack.
+- Food protein molecules that are not completely broken down.
+Your immune system can tag these as antigens (invaders) and create antibodies against them.
 This creates a systemic inflammatory response, which can trigger a migraine.
-If you have migraines WITH food intolerances or an autoimmune disease, it’s likely you have a leaky gut.
+If you have migraines and food intolerances, you may have a leaky gut.

-Dysbiosis is an imbalance of gut microbes.
-This could be an overgrowth of inflammatory bacteria, yeast, or parasites, or not enough beneficial bacteria.
+Dysbiosis, which is an imbalance of gut microbes, is the primary cause.
+This could be overgrowths of inflammatory microbes, not enough beneficial bacteria, or both.
 Dysbiosis affects your gut lining in many ways: